Day out: Charmouth, Dorset

-There’s no better place to indulge a passion for fossils than the Jurassic coastline of Dorset and Devon.
+There’s no better place to indulge a passion for fossils than on the Jurassic Coast of Dorset and Devon.
 Now recognised as a UNESCO World Heritage Site, it’s made up of 95 miles and 185 million years of prehistoric life, gradually exposed for eventual discovery.

-The beach itself is a short distance beyond the village, and it has all the amenities – car park, café, souvenir shop and fossil-focussed visitor centre.
+The beach itself is a short distance beyond the village, and it has all the amenities you could need, including a car park, café, souvenir shop and fossil-focussed visitor centre.

 The Charmouth Heritage Coast Centre has well-presented displays of locally discovered fossils, including the eponymous Charmouth dinosaur – Scelidosaurus.